eea/eea.docker.memcached/README.md

 Docker images for memcached.

-These images are generic, thus you can obviously re-use them within your non-related EEA projects.
+This image is generic, thus you can obviously re-use it within your non-related EEA projects.